 In Table 3.2, we show the results we obtain using unpreconditioned CG.
 The first row corresponds to the sequential scheme with a fixed time step $\tilde{k} = \frac{\tilde{T}}{128}$ .
-We then use NWin time windows depending on N to get a result over the entire time interval (0, T).
+We then use NWin time windows depending on N to get a result over the entire time interval $(0, \tilde{T})$ .
 The column NIt gives the range of the number of iterations CG needed to converge.
 The column Time RHS corresponds to steps (1) and (a) in algorithm (3.2), the column Time CG to step (b), and the column Time U, Up to steps (c) and (2).
-The efficiency $\text{Eff} := \frac{Time_1}{N \times Time_N}$ , where $Time_1$ is the sequential computing time on one of the sequence of the transformation of the sequence of the s processor, and $Time_N$ is the parallel computing time using diagonalization with N processors.
+The efficiency Eff := $\frac{Time_1}{N \times Time_N}$ , where $Time_1$ is the sequential computing time on one processor, and $Time_N$ is the parallel computing time using diagonalization with N processors.
 Two efficiencies are given in the last two columns: Solv.
 Eff concerns step (b) and Tot.
 Eff concerns the whole time sequence.
 We see from column NIt that as local problems become less well conditioned, the number of iterations increases: we need between 15-33 iterations using one processor, and between 5-149 when using 16 processors, which also affects load balancing.
 In Table 3.3, we use CG preconditioned with an incomplete LU factorization (ILU0).
-This improves convergence, but now the cost of an iteration is about twice the cost compared to the non preconditioned case; nevertheless the overall computation time is faster.
-In Table 3.4, we used a direct solver based on the efficient PARDISO (mkl) library [41] that renumbers mesh nodes so that the factorized symmetric matrix is as sparse as possible.
-We see that PARDISO provides very good local efficiency, and is faster than the iterative methods we used in this 2D setting.
+This improves convergence, but now the cost of an iteration is about twice the cost compared to the nonpreconditioned case; nevertheless the overall computation time is faster.
+In Table 3.4, we used a direct solver based on the efficient Intel Math Kernel Library PARDISO [41] that renumbers mesh nodes so that the factorized symmetric matrix is as sparse as possible.
+We see that PARDISO provides very good local efficiency and is faster than the iterative methods we used in this 2D setting.
 This good local efficiency however leads to a little less total efficiency than the variant using CG.